 Sludge Dewatering Tube

-Hello.
-I am interested in the sludge dewatering tube.
+Question: Hello, I am interested in the sludge dewatering tube.
 I am evaluating methods involved in drying sludge from a paper mill.
 We have done studies and the sludge is not considered hazardous and has characteristics similar to silt and fine sand.
 We are in need of information for these tubes including the type of material used, whether it is woven or non-woven, etc. We were also wondering if you offer the hanging bags?

-Thank you for contacting us!
+Answer: Thank you for contacting us!
 The Sludge Tube is a great choice for dewatering methods on a paper mills, agricultural facilities, and waste water treatment plants.
 Due to their frequent use in outdoor locations, these tubes are typically made from a woven polypropylene or polyester material that has been UV stabilized for extended outdoor use.

 If you have questions about any of our products, give us a call at +1-772-646-0597 or request a price quote.